DanialArab/Git/0. Git Fundamental and Intro/Git_Fundamental_and_Intro.md

 - Global, the settings we apply here apply to all repositories of the current user
 - Local, the settings apply to the current repository or the repository in the current folder.
 We can have different settings for different repositories or different projects

+## Getting help

+Here is the way I can get help on "config" command:

+- git config --help (space goes to the next page and q to exit)
+- git config -h (short, sweet and a quick refresher help, which gives a short summary of the command, config in this case, and its options)